-Columns 4 and 5 account for the potentially confounding effects of agricultural and caloric suitability.
-In particular, Michalopoulos (2012) shows that variation in soil quality correlates with inter-ethnic linguistic diversity, which could foster economic exchange.
+ity.
+In particular, Michalopoulos (2012) suggests that variation in soil quality correlates with diversity in production specific human capital, which could foster economic exchange.
 Moreover, variation in soil quality could potentially be conducive to specialization directly.
-On the other hand, Galor and Özak (2015, 2016) show that pre-industrial population (density) levels are highly correlated with their Caloric Suitability Index (CSI).24 Since population (density) potentially affects market size and thus specialization (Smith, 1776), including the mean and the standard deviation of the CSI accounts for this potential
+Additionally, Galor and Özak (2015, 2016) show that pre-industrial population (density) levels are highly correlated with their Caloric Suitability Index (CSI).26 Since population (density) potentially affects market size and thus specialization (Smith, 1776), including the mean and the standard deviation of the CSI accounts for this potential confounding channel.
+Reassuringly, the qualitative results remain unaltered.